yugabyte/yugabyte-db/docs/content/faq.md

 ### How do the Community Edition and the Enterprise Edition differ from each other?

-[Community Edition](/quick-start/) is the best choice for the individual developer looking to develop applications and deploy YugaByte DB into production with traditional DevOps tools.
+[Community Edition](/quick-start/) is the best choice for the startup organizations with strong technical operations expertise looking to deploy YugaByte DB into production with tradtional DevOps tools.

-[Enterprise Edition](/deploy/enterprise-edition/) includes all the features of the Community Edition as well as additional features such as built-in cloud-native operations, enterprise-grade deployment flexibility and world-class support.
+[Enterprise Edition](/deploy/enterprise-edition/) includes all the features of the Community Edition as well as additional features such as built-in cloud-native operations, enterprise-grade deployment options and world-class support.
 It is the simplest way to run YugaByte DB in mission-critical production environments with one or more datacenters (across both public cloud and on-premises datacenters).

 A more detailed comparison of the two editions is available [here](https://www.yugabyte.com/product/compare/).